changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 and so on for all differences.

+Examples:
+Eg1:
+- Section 1 Overview
+- Original Text: Effective date on **2025-11-17**
+- Modified Text: Effective date on **2026-11-17**
+- Nature of Change: Altered

+Eg2:
+- Section 1 Overview
+- Original Text: Refer to section **2.5**
+- Modified Text: Refer to section **2.9**
+- Nature of Change: Altered

+Eg3:
+- Section 1.5 Overview Details
+- Original Text: Client **agrees** to abc clause
+- Modified Text: Client **doesn’t agree** to abc clause
+- Nature of Change: Altered

+Eg4:
+- Section 8 Payment Clause
+- Original Text: Missing the paragraph
+- Modified Text: Added **xyz**
+- Nature of Change: Added

+Eg5:
+- Section 19 Delivery Clause
+- Original Text: **abc**
+- Modified Text: Removed the clause
+- Nature of Change: Removed
+```
+67. For the **user prompt**, enter the following:

+```
+Here are the original and modified versions of the same document that I want you to compare.

+The Original Document content:
+{self.input.original_document_content}

+END of the Original Document content

+The Modified Document content:
+{self.input.modified_document_content}

+END of the Modified Document content

 DOs
 - The response should directly begin with the formatted output structure specified above and nothing else.
+- Answer concisely but provide enough context for the user to understand what the change is made into
+- Put a pair of "**" signs around the terms was  modified in the original text, and the changes made in the modified text
+- Highlight ALL changes in the document.
+There could be multiple changes in a section.
+- Only list things that have changed.

 DON’Ts
 - DO NOT include unrelated commentary.
 Focus strictly on the differences.
+- DO NOT omit changes that you think are not important.
+ALL changes are important to highlight.
-- DO NOT repeat differences if they appear in multiple places.
+- DO NOT put eot_id tags in your response
 ```
-67. For the **user prompt**, enter the following:

-```
-Here are the original and modified versions of the same document that I want you to compare.

-1. Original Document content: {self.input.original_document_content}

-2. Modified Document content: {self.input.modified_document_content}
-```
+> TODO update the prompt snapshot

   ![Prompts](images/prompts.png)